aleph2c/miros/doc/zero_to_one.rst

 * `proof`, proof that our code is actually matching our design
 * `questions`, a list of questions and answers

+The questions section will provide you with a choose-your-own-adventure style of reading the documentation.

-Each iteration is heavily linked so that you can quickly bounce around in its documentation.
+Each iteration is heavily linked so that you can quickly bounce around between its various parts.

 .. admonition:: Scott Volk: 2018-09-09